CREWdecisions/elicitr/README.md

 Then, data can be added and retrieved using the `add_data` and `get_data` functions respectively.
 Finally data can be plotted using the `plot` function.
-Details about the implementation and example usages of these functions based on the simulated datasets inluded in elicitr can be seen bellow.
+Details about the implementation and example usages of these functions based on the simulated datasets included in elicitr can be seen bellow.
-Their are five simulated datasets provided in elictr.
+In total, there are five simulated datasets provided in the package.
 They are intended to demonstrate the functionality of the package and do not represent an actual elicitation process (names are also randomly generated).

 ### Elicitation of continuous variables